c5shen/VireTap/README.md

 ### Output
 VireTap will download the **GRCh38 homo sapien cdna index** files from shared google drive, as well as a GI list of viruses for blast search.
 VireTap will run `tophat`, `Trinity`, and `blastn` in sequence to find viral transcriptome in provided RNA-seq data.
 Then, it will construct a folder named `[ACCESSION]_data`, where all intermediate files are stored.
 A final blast output named `[ACCESSION]_blast_output.txt` will also be in that folder.
+In addition, there will be a file named `[ACCESSION]_blast_overview.txt`, in which overviews of all viral hits are listed (no concentration/percentage of original RNA-seq analysis yet).